-It is college requirement allowed student to be familiar with pharmacology terminology.
+It familiazes student with pharmacology

+terminology.
 This module has a reflective, interactive and analytical contextual focus.
 However, it deals with drug receptor interaction concept, mode of action of drugs, factors modifying responses and adverse effects, dose response relationship, drug toxicity.
 In addition to drug absorption, distribution, protein binding, metabolism and excretion.

-It also includes detailed information about drugs acting on the autonomic nervous systems and drugs acting on the CNS as well as the histaminaregic and serotenergic drugs.
+It also includes detailed information about drugs acting on the autonomic nervous systems and drugs acting on the CNS as well as the histamineregic and serotenergic drugs.
 The module also covers drug abused.

-Module Name: Pharmacology II
+Module Name: Pharmacology II Module Number: 0511320 Aims (Module Purpose):